-- The applicant must qualify for a mortgage loan with a
+- The applicant must use a qualified mortgage loan product

-- The Division of Housing will provide for the loan closing
+- The Division of Housing will provide the DPCC funds for the

 partial rehab financing may be financed under an existing lender sponsored program such as the 203K or other program.

 based paint must be completed by a certified evaluator for each property considered for the program.
 Any identified hazards must be addressed in accordance with the federal regulations at 24